Jeffrey Ware is working hard to shatter a myth.

 Potted roses are usually not root-bound, but if the one you have is, loosen the roots as you would for any other plant before planting it.

-For plants that have arrived by mail order and are bare root, soak the roots, or even the whole bush, in plain water for 5-6 hours before planting it.
+For plants that have arrived by mail order and are bare root, soak the roots, or even the whole bush, in plain water for five to six hours before planting it.
 This will help rejuvenate the plant if it dried out during shipment.

 When backfilling the planting hole with the amended soil, trickle water into the hole when it is half to three-quarters filled.
 This will settle the soil down.
 The goal is to keep the plant from sinking once it has been planted and watered.